Reboare/Lagrange/_posts/2018-05-28-pinkys-palace-v3.md

   credit:
 ---

 A rather different one from the usual, as in this writeup I'll be tackling [Pinky's Palace v3](https://pinkysplanet.net/pinkys-palacev3/) by [@Pink_Panther](https://twitter.com/@Pink_P4nther).
 This is probably at around the Intermediate/Hard level, and it teaches some very important things about the way in which you approach your enumeration methodology (one which caught me out for a couple of days and required a nudge to move forward).

-I haven't done levels 0-2 but considering the difficulty of some of these challenges I imagine they'd be good introductions to some of the concepts here.
+I haven't done levels 0-2 but considering the difficulty of some of these challenges, but I imagine they'd be good introductions to some of the concepts here.
+If you're stuck on some of the concepts here then check out the previous versions.

 Without further ado, let's put on some [tunes](https://www.youtube.com/watch?v=S4g7mPUskW8) and begin!